 Duty, Honor, Country.

-Today is his day, a day that marks fourteen Memorial Days since his passing.
+Today is his day, a day that marks sixteen Memorial Days since his passing.

-For the past eight years, I have posted the following words about Jay.
+For the past decade, I have posted the following words about Jay.
 As always, the same sentiments still apply today.

 I miss you, buddy.

 The cross-currents of individual lives can be interesting things.
 Through time we each follow our own paths.
 On occasion, these paths intersect unexpectedly with those of greater men and women.

 During my life, my path crossed several times with one of my generation’s finest.